 - San Francisco’s streets and public rights-of-way make up fully 25 percent of the City’s land area, more space even than is found in all of the City’s parks.
 San Francisco’s “Pavement to Parks” looks to reclaim unused public spaces and turn them into temporary parks and public plazas.
 During the temporary closure of the space, the success of the plazas and parks is evaluated to what changes can be permanently made and what other solutions are possible.
 Residents and businesses can also apply for parking spaces in front of their properties to be turned into “Parklets,” which are mini parks the length of one or two parking spaces repurposed to be for pedestrians.

 - The San Francisco Department of Public Health’s Program on Health, Equity, and Sustainability developed several Health Impact Assessment tools to provide insight on future pedestrian planning needs.
-The HIA tools are the Pedestrian Environmental Quality Index (PEQI), the Vehicle-Pedestrian Injury Forecasting Model, and the Healthy Development Measurement Tool’s Safe and Sustainable Transportation Element.
-Several specific HIAs in San Francisco include the Treasure Island Community Transportation Plan, an HIA of Traffic in Southeastern San Francisco, and an ongoing HIA of Road Pricing.
+The HIA tools are the Pedestrian Environmental Quality Index (PEQI), and the Vehicle-Pedestrian Injury Forecasting Model.
+Several specific HIAs in San Francisco include the Treasure Island Community Transportation Plan, an HIA of Traffic in Southeastern San Francisco, and an HIA of Road Pricing.